Division of Biology and Medicine

 Kayla Dewar-BASCE

-Kyla Dewar, MD, FACP, is an Assistant Professor of Medicine, Clinician Educator with the Brown Alpert Medical School (AMS) and Division of General Internal Medicine.
+Kyla Dewar, MD, FACP, is an Assistant Professor of Medicine, Clinician Educator at The Warren Alpert Medical School of Brown University and Division of General Internal Medicine.
 She is also a primary care physician at Brown Medicine.
 Kyla is Canadian and did her undergrad in Physiology at McGill University and earned her medical degree at Saba University School of Medicine.
 She did her Internal Medicine residency and Chief Resident year at St Mary’s Health Center in St Louis.
 She moved to Rhode Island at the start of the pandemic with her husband, two year old twins and dog.
 While exploring antiracism work within the division she found a need for pipeline programs to help increase diversity in medicine.
 She is now the physician advisor for AMS Pathways to Medicine Pipeline program and is working on developing a shadowing program for these high school students.
 Kyla is honored to be accepted as a BASCE fellow and strives to continue to educate herself about structural racism in medicine, to act as an ally, and to advocate for changes needed to improve the health and wellbeing of everyone.

 Carroll Arrindell Medeiros

 Carroll Arrindell Medeiros was born in the Dominican Republic and raised in New York City in a multilingual home.
 A National Hispanic Scholar, she was part of the first class of the Program in Liberal Medical Education (PLME) at Brown University, graduating from the College in 1989 and the medical school in 1993.
 She completed her residency in obstetrics and gynecology at teaching hospitals of Harvard Medical School.
 After completion of her residency, she returned to Brown and Women and Infants Hospital.
 She currently works at Southern New England Healthcare for Women in Pawtucket.
-Dr. Medeiros has been a clinical assistant professor at Alpert Medical School since the early 2000s and has served as preceptor in the ob/gyn clerkship, Doctoring, longitudinal electives, and the LIC program.
+Dr. Medeiros has been a clinical assistant professor at Alpert Medical School since the early 2000s and has served as preceptor in the Ob/Gyn clerkship, Doctoring, longitudinal electives, and the LIC program.
 Dr. Medeiros has been fortunate to be able to care for women-especially in Hispanic communities- throughout the whole span of their lives and she feels privileged to care for large extended families.
 Apart from medical care, she has been actively involved in mentoring and counseling her patients about college admission and health careers.
 As a BASCE Fellow, Dr. Medeiros would like to learn how to facilitate discussions around race and diversity in medical care specifically in the field of ob/gyn where differences in access to and equity of care among women of color and their children have translated into severe disparities in pregnancy outcomes.
 Dr. Medeiros has three great kids and she enjoys jazz, tennis, and all things Harry Potter.

 Olutosin "Tosin" Ojugbele